USB 3.0: USB 3.1

 The nominal data rate in bytes accounts for bit-encoding overhead.
-The physical SuperSpeed bit rate is 5 Gbit/s.
-Since transmission of every byte takes 10 bit times, the raw data overhead is 20%, so the byte rate is 500 MB/s, not 625.
+The physical SuperSpeed signaling bit rate is 5 Gbit/s.
+Since transmission of every byte takes 10 bit times, the raw data overhead is 20%, so the raw byte rate is 500 MB/s, not 625.
 Similarly, for Gen 2 link the encoding is 128b/132b, so transmission of 16 bytes physically takes 16.5 bytes, or 3% overhead.
-Therefore, the new byte-rate is 128/132 * 10 Gbit/s = 9.697 Gbit/s = 1212 MB/s.
-In reality the SuperSpeed+ mode has additional link management and protocol overhead, so the best-case achievable data rates are about 1100 MB/s.
+Therefore, the new raw byte-rate is 128/132 * 10 Gbit/s = 9.697 Gbit/s = 1212 MB/s.
+In reality any operation mode has additional link management and protocol overhead, so the best-case achievable data rates for the Gen 2 operation mode are of roughly below 800 MB/s for reading bulk transfers only.

-This renaming of USB 3.0 as "USB 3.1 Gen 1" has allowed manufacturers to advertise products with transfer rates of only 5 Gbit/s as "USB 3.1," omitting the generation.
+The re-specification of USB 3.0 as "USB 3.1 Gen 1" was misused by some manufacturers to advertise products with signaling rates of only 5 Gbit/s as "USB 3.1" by omitting the defining generation.

 USB 3.2

-On 25 July 2017, a press release from the USB 3.0 Promoter Group detailed a pending update to the USB Type-C specification, defining the doubling of bandwidth for existing USB-C cables.
-Under the USB 3.2 specification, released 22 September 2017, existing SuperSpeed certified USB-C 3.1 Gen 1 cables will be able to operate at 10 Gbit/s (up from 5 Gbit/s), and SuperSpeed+ certified USB-C 3.1 Gen 2 cables will be able to operate at 20 Gbit/s (up from 10 Gbit/s).
-The increase in bandwidth is a result of multi-lane operation over existing wires that were intended for flip-flop capabilities of the USB-C connector.
+On 25 July 2017, a press release from the USB 3.0 Promoter Group detailed a pending update to the USB Type‑C specification, defining the doubling of bandwidth for existing USB‑C cables.
+Under the USB 3.2 specification, released 22 September 2017, existing SuperSpeed certified USB‑C 3.1 Gen 1 cables will be able to operate at 10 Gbit/s (up from 5 Gbit/s), and SuperSpeed+ certified USB‑C 3.1 Gen 2 cables will be able to operate at 20 Gbit/s (up from 10 Gbit/s).
+The increase in bandwidth is a result of multi-lane operation over existing wires that were intended for flip-flop capabilities of the USB‑C connector.

-The USB 3.2 standard is backward compatible with USB 3.1/3.0 and USB 2.0.
-It defines the following transfer modes:
+The USB 3.2 standard includes the USB 2.0 specification with four dedicated wires on the physical layer.
+The Enhanced SuperSpeed System encompasses both, but separated – and in parallel to the USB 2.0 implementation: